kreynolds/fusematic/README.md

 # Fusematic 3D Printer

 It's awesome, [buy one](http://store.makerstoolworks.com/printers-kits/fusematic-3d-printer/).
 Seriously.
 Right now.
-Anything even remotely close to the price range is a rattle trap.
+Anything even remotely close to the price range is a rattle trap, or slower, or smaller, or some combination.